Milan (cultural festival): Milan'23

 Milan 2023 was a four-day event organized by the Directorate of Student Affairs (DSA) from 2 March 2023 to 5 March 2023.
 The event comprised several shows and the inaugural event that took place on 2 March at 2.00 PM.
 The tickets were classified into three categories: ₹1000, ₹750, and ₹250.
 The ₹1000 ticket granted access to all the shows and the inaugural event, while the ₹750 ticket provided access to most of the events, excluding the inaugural event and specific shows.
 The ₹250 ticket was mandatory for every participant in the event.

 To manage ticketing for the event, Team Milan created a new website from scratch.
 However, when the tickets went live, the site could not handle the high demand, resulting in server crashes.
 Some students managed to purchase tickets, while others were unable to do so.
 Team Milan promptly addressed this issue and provided an alternative payment link.
 The updated ticket costs were ₹1277 and ₹885.
 The ₹250 tickets remained available on Milan's official website.

 On the day of the inaugural event, many students had been waiting in queues for their passes since morning.
 Despite multiple changes in pass issue venues, the crowds continued to gather and wait for their passes.
 However, the queues were not adequately managed by the team, and those who were last in line remained there for hours.
 Meanwhile, others who went straight to the counter managed to get their tickets within minutes.
-Additionally, there was no ticket checking at the entrances of the events, resulting in a massive crowd rushing into the T.P Ganeshan Auditorium to attend the inaugural event where Nani was present.
+Additionally, there was no ticket checking at the entrances of the events, resulting in a massive crowd rushing into the T.P Ganesan Auditorium to attend the inaugural event where Nani was present.
 Consequently, the auditorium quickly filled up, and many people who had purchased the ₹1000 ticket and should have attended the inaugural event missed out because others without tickets had rushed in.

 Despite the chaotic start, the situation improved somewhat for the events on 2 March, thanks to the help of the Police Force of Tambaram Circle.
 However, the lack of proper ticket checking remained an issue throughout the event.
 On 5 March, the venue for Sundeep Sharma's comedy night was changed from the auditorium to the ground at short notice.
 Fortunately, there was no ruckus for the event on the last day since there were fewer attendees.

 In conclusion, Milan 2023 was a value-for-money event, although attendees could enter the event without purchasing a ticket.
 The organizers should have managed the queues and ticket checking better, especially for the inaugural event, to avoid overcrowding and ensure that those who purchased higher-priced tickets could attend the events they paid for.